dome9/cloud-bots/bots/Bots.md

 ## sg\_revert\_modification

-What it does:  revert modification action on security group.
+What it does:  Revert modification action on security group.
 Sample GSL: cloudtrail where event.name in ('AuthorizeSecurityGroupEgress', 'AuthorizeSecurityGroupIngress', 'RevokeSecurityGroupEgress', 'RevokeSecurityGroupIngress') and event.status='Success'
 Usage: sg_revert_modification
 Limitations: none
+Note: This bot is for Log.ic only

 ## sg\_rules\_delete